San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- San Jose State has combined with its opponents to score more than 51.5 points only once this year.
+- San Jose State and its opponents have combined for 51.5 points -- this matchup's over/under -- just once this year.

-- In 60% of New Mexico State's games this season (3/5), the teams combined to score more than Saturday's over/under of 51.5.
+- New Mexico State's games have gone over 51.5 points in three of five chances this season.

-- The two teams combine to score 38.4 points per game, 13.1 less than the total in this contest.
+- Saturday's total is 13.1 points higher than the combined 38.4 PPG average of the two teams.

-- In 2021, games involving the Aggies have averaged a total of 55.9 points, 4.4 more than the set total in this contest.
+- In 2021, games involving the Aggies have averaged a total of 55.9 points, 4.4 more than the set over/under in this contest.

 San Jose State Stats and Trends

-- San Jose State has one win against the spread in four games this season.
+- So far this season San Jose State has one win against the spread.

-- San Jose State's games this year have eclipsed the over/under one time in four opportunities (25%).
+- San Jose State's games this year have gone over the total in one out of four opportunities (25%).

-- The Spartans have turned the ball over nine times this season, one fewer than the Aggies have forced (10).
+- The Spartans have nine giveaways this season, while the Aggies have 10 takeaways .

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.